suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

 Hello, Paula.
 It is currently 4/28/2020 10:15:30 PM
 ```

-(except you'll see the current time)
+(except you'll see the current date and time)

 ---